 The upgrade process prompts (once) for what Drafts should be migrated to; either WIP (default) or Private.

 The migration means that some draft patch sets, which were previously hidden, might now be visible to some users who could not previously view them.

-owner:self status:merged is:private and make them public again using the “Unmark Private” option in the UI, or using the REST API.
+owner:self status:merged is:private, and make them public again using the “Unmark Private” option in the UI, or using the REST API.

 Starting in the 2.14.x bugfix series, all release JARs and documentations are signed by the Gerrit maintainers.
 This policy will continue for all future releases.